 Removal from the Lloyds and other lender panels: Why they do it and how to get reinstated

-• Recurring delays in post completion requirements on behalf of Lloyds
+• Significant non-compliance with post completion requirements on behalf of Lloyds

 • Lloyds may terminate membership of its conveyancing panel where a firm fails to provide any relevant information or provide incorrect information in its application form or in relation to any future requests for information.

-• Is there a limit to the number of times my law firm can apply to get back on the Lloyds conveyancing panel?
+• Is there a fee to be reinstated onto the Lloyds conveyancing panel?

 • How long does the application process take when applying to be reinstated onto the Lloyds conveyancing panel?

-• Is there a cost to be reinstated onto the Lloyds conveyancing panel?
+• Is there a limit to the amount of times my practice can submit applications to get back on the Lloyds conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Lloyds panel reinstatement is to ensure that your firm is not removed off of the Lloyds conveyancing panel in the first place.